Zeugwerk/zkbuild-action/README.md

 # zkbuild-action

-This [GitHub Action](https://github.com/features/actions) can be used to build and unittest PLCs that are contained in a Visual Studio Solution file (.sln) of your repository with a Zeugwerk CI/CD server.
+This [GitHub Action](https://github.com/features/actions) can be used to build and unittest TwinCAT PLCs that are contained in a Visual Studio Solution file (.sln) in a repository, This facilites CI/CD for TwinCAT by providing an up-to-date, virtualized build-infrastructure as well as proven developer tools.
 Use with an action such as [publish-unit-test-result-action](https://github.com/EnricoMi/publish-unit-test-result-action) to publish the results of the unittests to GitHub.

-[Register](mailto:info@zeugwerk.at) to use this action for public repositories, this will allow you to run this action 30 times per month.
-[Contact us](mailto:info@zeugwerk.at) to retrieve a subscription if you need more builds per month, use zkbuild for private repositories (also on other platforms than GitHub) or need support.
+The main goal of this GitHub action is to support open-source projects with CI/CD for TwinCAT.
+Many maintainers of open-source projects may not have the resources to implement, host, and upgrade a build system for TwinCAT.
+By [registering](http://zeugwerk.dev/wp-login.php) to use this service for public repositories, you can run the action up to 30 times per month.

+Additionally, we offer a commercial solution tailored for companies seeking an enterprise-level service.
+[Contact us](mailto:info@zeugwerk.at) us if you want to use license our TwinCAT CI/CD solution for your company or need assistance in implementing your own developer tools.

 ## Inputs